rcook/beginning-practical-haskell/part06.md

+---
-# Other concepts and syntax
+title: "Part 6: Other concepts and syntax"
+...

-## Recursion and higher-order function abstractions
+# Recursion and higher-order function abstractions

 In Haskell, we will typically use recursion instead of loops since mutating loop variables are not allowed in most cases.
 We will not go into laborious detail on recursion and, instead, will consider a couple of basic examples and look quickly at how we can use higher-level abstractions with higher-order functions.